Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

 where $b_{\text{max}}$ is the maximal energy content of each battery.

-Consequently, the secondary parameter does not manage the budget allocation.
-Instead, it controls how the batteries react to peaks and troughs in the power injections.
-The mean injection itself can not be altered, however, since the batteries are net-neutral in terms of power output.
+Consequently, the secondary adaptation parameter does not manage the budget allocation.
+Instead, it controls how strongly the batteries react to peaks and troughs in the power injections.
+Since the batteries have finite capacity, they must have a net power output of zero, which means that a prosumer node's mean power injection cannot be altered.
+Only the deviations from the injection mean can be modified.

-Without batteries, the power injection $j$ at each node simply equals the difference between the node's power supply $s$ and its demand $d$.
-The batteries convert $j$ into a modified injection $j^*$ in a very rudimentary way by limiting how far it can deviate from the mean injection $\overbar{j}$.
-Any deviation exceeding the limits will be absorbed by the battery such that the remaining injection equals the limit value, if possible.
-This of course depends on the battery size $b_{\text{max}}$ and the battery's energy content $b$ from the previous time step: